ben-le/DevOps_Trainings/README.md

 It's not just a job title; it's a collaborative way of working that bridges the gap between development, operations, and all IT professionals.
 Embrace automation and innovation to deliver software faster and more efficiently.

 ### Your DevOps Transformation Starts Now:
 **System Administrator, Developer, Tester, or IT Specialist?** Leverage your existing skills!
 This roadmap equips you with the DevOps essentials: scripting, automation, infrastructure management, and more.
-Take your IT career to new heights!
+Take your career to new heights!

 ### Ready to Launch?
 **Explore our curated resources to propel your DevOps journey!** Start learning today and master the tools and techniques driving modern software development and operations.